pcaston/OpenPeerPower.github.io/source/_integrations/input_datetime.markdown

 ---
 title: Input Datetime
-description: Instructions on how to integrate the Input Datetime integration into Home Assistant.
+description: Instructions on how to integrate the Input Datetime integration into Open Peer Power.
 ha_category:
   - Automation
 ha_release: 0.55